A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Abstract

 \section{Abstract}

-Many geometry processing techniques require the solution of partial differential equations (PDEs) on surfaces.
-Such surface PDEs often involve boundary conditions (e.g., Dirichlet or Neumann) prescribed on the surface, at points or curves on its interior or along the geometric (exterior) boundary of an open surface.
-However, input surfaces can take many forms (e.g., triangle meshes, parametric surfaces, point clouds, level sets, neural implicits, etc.).
-One must therefore generate a mesh to apply finite element-type techniques or derive specialized discretization procedures for each surface representation.

-We propose instead to address such problems through a novel extension of the \emph{closest point method} (CPM) to handle interior boundary conditions specified at surface points or curves.
-CPM solves the surface PDE by solving a volumetric PDE defined over the Cartesian embedding space containing the surface; only a closest point function is required to represent the surface.
-As such, CPM supports surfaces that are open or closed, orientable or not, and of any codimension or even mixed-codimension.
-To enable support for interior boundary conditions, as required for many geometry processing problems, we develop a method to implicitly partition the embedding space across interior boundaries.
+Many geometry processing techniques require the solution of partial differential equations (PDEs) on manifolds embedded in $\mathbb{R}^2$ or $\mathbb{R}^3$, such as curves or surfaces.
+Such {\it manifold PDEs} often involve boundary conditions (e.g., Dirichlet or Neumann) prescribed at points or curves on the manifold's interior or along the geometric (exterior) boundary of an open manifold.
+However, input manifolds can take many forms (e.g., triangle meshes, parametrizations, point clouds, implicit functions, etc.).
+Typically, one must generate a mesh to apply finite element-type techniques or derive specialized discretization procedures for each distinct manifold representation.
+We propose instead to address such problems in a unified manner through a novel extension of the \emph{closest point method} (CPM) to handle interior boundary conditions.
+CPM solves the manifold PDE by solving a volumetric PDE defined over the Cartesian embedding space containing the manifold, and requires only a closest point representation of the manifold.
+Hence, CPM supports objects that are open or closed, orientable or not, and of any codimension.
+To enable support for interior boundary conditions we derive a method that implicitly partitions the embedding space across interior boundaries.
 CPM's finite difference and interpolation stencils are adapted to respect this partition while preserving second-order accuracy.
-Furthermore, an efficient sparse-grid implementation and numerical solver is developed that can scale to tens of millions of degrees of freedom, allowing PDEs to be solved on more complex surfaces.
-We demonstrate our method's convergence behaviour on selected model PDEs.
-Several geometry processing problems are explored: diffusion curves on surfaces, geodesic distance, tangent vector field design, and harmonic map construction.
-Our proposed approach thus offers a powerful and flexible new tool for a range of geometry processing tasks on general surface representations.
+Additionally, we develop an efficient sparse-grid implementation and numerical solver that can scale to tens of millions of degrees of freedom, allowing PDEs to be solved on more complex manifolds.
+We demonstrate our method's convergence behaviour on selected model PDEs and explore several geometry processing problems: diffusion curves on surfaces, geodesic distance, tangent vector field design, harmonic map construction, and reaction-diffusion textures.
+Our proposed approach thus offers a powerful and flexible new tool for a range of geometry processing tasks on general manifold representations.